leonardorleon/de-github-events-pipeline/README.md

 The goal is to generate a dataset from the info retrieved out of the archive and generate a dashboard to obtain some insights about the general activity in github.
 The data consists of various types of events, ranging from `push`, `pull` to `watch` events.

-Throughout this project, a data pipeline will be set up from beginning to end including data extraction and storage into a datalake, ingestion into a datawarehouse handling duplicates and performing various transformations, as well as creating facts and dimension tables to feed a final consumption view which will be utilized in a dashbord.
+Throughout this project, a data pipeline will be set up from beginning to end, including data extraction and storage into a datalake, ingestion into a datawarehouse handling duplicates and performing various transformations, as well as creating facts and dimension tables to feed a final consumption view which will be utilized in a dashbord.

 This will involve using GCP as the cloud provider, with terraform to create necessary infrastructure, kestra to orchestrate the jobs and dbt to handle the data transformations in the datawarehouse, which in this case is bigquery.